 This is a dangerous road to start heading down though, because it can become more habitual than originally intended and can lead to serious disordered eating tendencies.

 Skipping meals to make up for excess unhealthy calories is only depriving the body of the good nutrients, vitamins, and energy that it still needs.
 While it may seem like a quick solution, it is not worth the harm that it could be causing.

 Don’t be negative about myself

 I sometimes struggle with giving my current fitness level the power to define my worth.
 If I find myself in a rut, it can be almost automatic to start telling myself that I am no longer attractive, disciplined, or hardworking.

-In these times, I must take control of my thoughts and remind myself that the core of who I am is in no way diminished by my lack of time in the gym or the weight that shows up in the scale.
+In these times, I must take control of my thoughts.
+It’s good to remind myself that the core of who I am is in no way diminished by my lack of time in the gym or my weight.

 Life is in a constant ebb and flow, and my character and my identity should be maintained through all of it.

 The longer I stay away, the harder it is to get back into my exercise routine.